 If the warning tells you to reject any future leader who wants to put a literal mark on your skin (forehead or right hand), that's very understandable and actionable.
 If it's figurative, where the mark can be anything like keeping Sunday vs. Sabbath, how would you be sure?

 Since a figurative mark does not work in the warning here, then why did God use figurative language to "warn" Israel about keeping Torah in their thoughts and deeds?
 It worked for that because that earlier hand/forehead sign referenced something that he had already told them volumes about: the Torah.
 He wanted to communicate to them how integral they needed to make Torah to their life and he did so using a powerful metaphorical illustration.
-In contrast, the Mark of the Beast warning is a stand-alone command to a general public who God has only spoken two other messages ever in total to.
+In contrast, the Mark of the Beast warning is a stand-alone command to the general public to whom God has only spoken two other messages ever in total.
 Metaphorical language does not get the job done.
 The warning about receiving a "mark in the head or hand" can only refer to a literal marking on the forehead or hand which people can readily understand, identify, and know what to do when they encounter it.

 But Wait...If There Will Be a Universal Warning, Why Won't Everyone Just Listen and Avoid the Mark?